The Group began in Gillingham in 2003 as a small self-help group for Africans infected or affected by HIV.See complete story

 We work in close partnership with the Medway Council public health Team, and our work here is highly valued.
 We are all aware that HIV is a problem in our communities and it is having a negative impact on families.

-We provide prevention, community outreach, testing, support and expert advice one-to-one and in group settings.
+As one of the providers of the Medway Integrated Sexual Health Service by Kent Community NHS Foundation Trust , we provide HIV prevention, community outreach, testing, support and expert advice one-to-one and in group settings.
 Community Outreach Meeting people where they live and work is a really effective way of spreading key messages around sexual health, and generating increased demand for and access to services.
-Using staff members and volunteers with strong local knowledge and a good rapport with people in the community, we are able to make connections, raise awareness and refer to services.
-The organisation’s outreach teams start … read more
+Using staff members and volunteers with strong local knowledge and a good rapport with people … read more

 African parents are worried about the rate at which the young African born British are gradually forgetting the African heritage of giving respect to those regarded as elders of the community.
 With funding from Heritage Lottery, Health Action is embarking on this project titled “Elder respect among young adults: A cross-cultural study of Britons and Africans”.
 We need to understand the existence of meaningful cultural differences in the way the elderly is respected.
 To explore the current trends in the … read more